NITKRacing-Electric/VCU/README.md

 - CAN - test codes for sending decoding can messages between two arduinos

-- VCU Mega - Code for main VCU mode for apps , current mesuring and fault codes
+- APPS_V1 - code for checking apps implausibility and brake input (shutting motor down not included)